rogerburtonpatel/vml/tex/padl/plan.md

 they know about nonlinear patterns, so explain only briefly.
 “V- supports the common ones, and there are even more that you get for free”

+- [ ] Talk about coverage checking: 'when' makes this NP-hard; here is work on how to do some. future work integrates this into V-.

 - [ ] 4.
 Compilation- d syntax (semantics are straightforward, cite with
   semantics.)